benblasco/vm-management/README.md

 ansible-playbook libvirt-newvm.yml --ask-become-pass
 ```

-Note: By default, the VM hostname will match the "distro_version" (ie. distro/version) parameter:
+Note: By default, the VM hostname will match the "distribution_version" (ie. distro/version) parameter:

 ### Accept all defaults but have a different VM name